Recently my dad has turned up the pressure in my household about getting me married, around the same time “Mr Faith” decided to walk into my life.

 As much as I hate to admit it, I think I was settling.
 He ticked the boxes of a practiscing man and while commendable, we just were not compatible.

 It’s a weird one as you’re told to choose a man for his faith and that is what I thought I was doing.
-As I was agonising over the decision of if I wanted to fight for this or not, I also struggled with the idea that I was about to choose “duniya over deen” if I didn’t choose him.
-This idea that by turning down a practising man made me a “bad Muslim”.
+As I was agonising over the decision of if I wanted to fight for this or not, I also struggled with the idea that I was about to choose “Duniya over deen” if I didn’t choose him.
+This idea that by turning down a practicing man made me a “bad Muslim”.
 Next year is also shaping up for me to be momentous career-wise, I was left wondering if this man would support me in my dreams and therefore if I let go, was I about to chase the world instead of someone who could help me become a better Muslim?

 I always saw him as the gift that Allah SWT brought into my life.
 Not someone I wanted but someone I needed to help me fix up, but that’s exactly it.
 There is no shortcut to “fixing up” and that’s where I was going wrong.
 If I want to improve as a Muslim, yes a pious spouse would help.
-However, the hard truth is that we were both at different parts of our Islamic journey.
-I kept telling myself to keep faith and ultimately I over compromised on a lot of things.
+However, the hard truth is that we were both in different parts of our Islamic journey.
+I kept telling myself to keep the faith and ultimately I over compromised on a lot of things.

 I was choosing a life of potential hardship because I had blind faith that if I marry for deen it will ALL be okay but that’s the thing we have to balance this world with our akhirah.
 It can’t just be one thing or the other.

 You want someone that you are actually compatible with, not just someone that adjusts to you and you adjust to them.
 We both wanted it to work out, especially due to the ticking pressure at home (my Dad has already booked time off in the summer for my so-called wedding).
-This chapter has just taught me that don’t settle, work on yourself and don’t see someone else as the short-cut to you becoming a better muslim.
+This chapter has just taught me that don’t settle, work on yourself and don’t see someone else as the short-cut to you becoming a better Muslim.
 Only you can work on YOU.

 It’s horrible that this isn’t going forward.
 Those few months invested in someone, opening yourself up, being vulnerable, imagining the future you could have and it’s just *poof* gone.
 I’ve decided I’m not going to look myself anymore, so no more Muslim dating apps or single events.
 I’m going to just stay open-minded to the suitors my parents present me and I’ll be sure to share my journey.